 Marble tombstones will lose details from erosion faster than granite.
 On the coastal region of Canada in Victoria B.C, Ross Bay Cemetery has some prime examples of these weathering effects.
 Due to Ross Bay Cemeteries location, it is a great example of marble erosion.
 Ocean storms and sea salt will speed up weathering effects.

 Like many other old resting places, Ross Bays oldest headstones are made mostly from marble.
-The very white marble was partially sought after; it was soft and ideal for hand carving.
+The white marble was partially sought after; it was soft and ideal for hand carving.

-Unlike granite the memorials made from marble are often faded into obscurity.
-This was mainly due to marbles inability to resist acids like acid rain which is more of a factor in the ever growing industrial economy.
+Unlike granite, the memorials made from marble are often faded into obscurity.
+This was mainly due to marbles inability to resist acids like acid rain which is more of a factor in the ever-growing industrial economy.

 The problems associated in marble headstones are less so with granite.
 Granite is a very hard material and easier to maintain in a cemetery.
-Although there are many different types of granite, the majority of granite used in monuments are darker colours.
+Although there are many different types of granite, the majority of granite used in monuments are darker colors.

-The darker colours granites are primarily made of (35%) quartz and (45%) feldspar and potassium.
+The darker colors granites are primarily made of (35%) quartz and (45%) feldspar and potassium.
 These materials are harder materials Compared to marbles dolomite, magnesium and calcite.
 Thus using granite as a modern way of memorializing our loved ones has become the custom with monument manufacturers throughout the world.

 Why clean and refurbish memorials?

-The usual driving force to clean Grave stones.
+The usual driving force to clean Gravestones.

 The main reason is to read the otherwise obscured inscriptions.
 Another reason may be to bring back the natural beauty of the memorial.
 If the stone looks old and covered in growth, then the memorial or statue should be cleaned.